MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 You cannot deploy a Global app with same the `id` and `version`, but different content to multiple environments.

 You can choose to install, uninstall or upgrade Global apps, but you do not control when they are published or unpublished because they might be used by other environments in the service.
-It is not possible to force sync a Global app.
+It is also not possible to force sync a Global app.

 Global apps can only depend on other global apps.